kurohat/writeUp/TryHackMe/Easy/Overpass-2.md

 	--debugger
 	--dump-po-strings
 ```
-yo bing go it is just a copy paste of /bin/bash but it a suid file.
+Bing Go!! it is just a copy/paste of `/bin/bash` but it is a suid file.
 Try to run `bash -help`, you will get the same output. so let check [GTFOBINs](https://gtfobins.github.io/gtfobins/bash/#suid). focus on `#suid` read and observe !

 now let exlpoit it by run `-p`